ajrussellaudio/rhythmetic/README.md

 # rhythmetic

+Check it out at https://ajrussellaudio.github.io/rhythmetic/

 A set of calculators for beatmakers, producers and electronic musicians.
-Given a tempo in beats per minute (BPM), rhythmetic will tell you:
+Give it a tempo in beats per minute (BPM), and rhythmetic will tell you:

 -   The number of beats per second
 -   The period of a single beat
 -   The length in samples of various note lengths
 -   The time in milliseconds to sync a delay line to various rhythms

+Mobile-friendly, so you can use it in the studio without firing up the laptop.
+Totally open to feature requests.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).